jimfo/BakingApp/README.md

 Udacity Baking App Project

-This is just a practice project.
 I made this to practice tab layout.
+I may, in the future, update this project to fulfill the Udacity specifications.
+My official submission is : [Baking_App](https://github.com/jimfo/Baking_App)